20 March 2021, 10:00 - 16:00 GMT

 THIRTY-THIRD ANNUAL CONFERENCE

 The Ecclesiastical Law Society will meet virtually on 20 March 2021 for its Annual Conference which will consider issues concerning the solemnization of marriage.
-These will include the covenantal and contractual nature of marriage from an historical perspective; the legalities of marrying in accordance with the rites of the Church of England today whether by banns or licence; and the proposals for reform emerging from the Law Commission’s ongoing review of marriage law in its Weddings Project.
-There will also be an exploration of the pastoral opportunities arising from Anglican weddings.
+These will include the covenantal and contractual nature of marriage from an historical perspective; the proposals for reform emerging from the Law Commission’s ongoing review of marriage law in its Weddings Project; and shortcomings in the current law of marriage, together with proposed solutions.

 Free to Members; £5 for non-members.